conan-io/docs/glossary.rst

       A library is a collection of code and resources to be reused by other programs.

    shared library
-      A library which routines are loaded into the target application at runtime.
+      A library that is loaded at runtime into the target application.

    static library
-      Libraries which routines are copied to the target application at compile time.
+      A library that is copied at compile time to the target application.